X

 The demands on HR software are only growing more complex.
 Here's what to focus on to meet your requirements in recruiting, onboarding, employee benefits, compensation and more.

-While the long-term goals can vary tremendously, broadly speaking, an HR team implements HR software to support the needs of three constituencies: managers, employees and the HR team itself.
+While the long-term goals can vary tremendously, broadly speaking, an HR team implements HR software to support the needs of multiple constituencies: managers, employees, the HR team itself, and departments within the organization that rely on employee data, such as payroll and IT.
 The immediate goals typically include automating manual tasks, making information available to people when they need it and being able to analyze HR data to make informed decisions.

 Before beginning the process of evaluating HR systems, it's important to build a list of requirements and understand the different software features and modules available to address them.